Algorithm Analysis Fundamentals

 1. Theoretical Analysis

-Time efficiency is analyzed by determining the number of repetitions of the basic operation as a function of input size (n).
+Time efficiency is analyzed by determining the number of repetitions of the basic operation11.
+Typically the most time-consuming operation in the innermost loop. as a function of input size (n).

 Basic Operation: The operation that contributes most towards the running time of the algorithm.